Simulation Software for Underground Mining.

 You built the schedule.
 You checked it against the fleet.
 You handed it to the crews.
 Then something changed underground, and the shift started unwinding before it started.

 As a short-term planner in underground hard rock mining you carry the weight of every assumption in the plan.
-Equipment availability.
 Ground conditions.
 Advance rates at each heading.
-When those assumptions don't hold, the pressure lands on you to adjust plans in real time, with limited visibility, and crews waiting for guidance.
+Equipment availability.
+When those assumptions don't hold, the pressure lands on you to adjust the schedule in real time, with limited visibility, and crews waiting for guidance.

-The problem is conventional planning tools model what happens when everything goes to plan, not the range of what actually happens. idoba.sim lets you stress-test the plan before crews go underground.
-Run your actual mine network, your fleet, your sequence and see the P10/P50/P90 range of outcomes across the 14-shift window before you commit.
+The problem is conventional scheduling tools model what happens when everything goes to plan, not the range of what actually happens. idoba.sim lets you stress-test the plan against your mine network, your fleet, your sequence and see the P10/P50/P90 range of outcomes across the 14-shift window before you commit.

-Run intra-shift scenarios against your actual mine geometry and fleet before the shift starts.
-Identify where the plan is fragile before it becomes a problem on the decline.
+Run intra-shift scenarios against your actual mine network and fleet before the shift starts.
+Identify where the schedule is fragile before it becomes a problem on the decline.

 Reduce Plan Drift.